adityachandra512/adityachandra512/README.md

 - 👀 I’m interested in **Full Stack Development / Generative AI**
 - 🌱 I’m currently learning **Generative AI**
 - 😄 Pronouns: **He/Him**
 - ⚡ Fun fact: I believe there's no problem in life that can't be solved by exhaustively trying every possible solution
+- 🦾 Open for collaboration for Hackathon or Projects

 <div>
   <a href="mailto:adityachandra419@gmail.com">